-Dissolving a marriage requires couples to grapple with a host of complicated issues, including property division, alimony, and child custody.
+Dissolving a marriage requires couples to grapple with many complicated issues, including property division, alimony, and child custody.

-Unfortunately, in all the hustle and bustle of resolving these matters, many couples forget to address their life insurance policies, which can have serious consequences on their post-divorce financial situation.
+Unfortunately, in all the hustle and bustle of resolving these matters, many couples forget to address their life insurance policies, which can seriously affect their post-divorce financial situation.

-To ensure that this does not happen to your family, please contact an experienced divorce lawyer who can discuss life insurance and divorce settlements with you before you file for divorce.
+To ensure this does not happen to your family, don’t hesitate to contact an experienced divorce lawyer who can discuss life insurance and divorce settlements with you before you file for divorce.

 The Importance of Life Insurance Policies